ibm-cloud-docs/vmware-classic-journey/vmware-onboarding-1-architecture-and-concepts.hidden.md

 {{site.data.keyword.vmwaresolutions_full_notm}} makes it simpler for your organization to capitalize on the tremendous value of the cloud.
 The solution provides a path to migrate VMware workloads to the {{site.data.keyword.Bluemix_notm}} while using existing tools, technologies and skills from your on-premises environment.
 The information contained within this document is meant to serve as a technical guide for starting with a new {{site.data.keyword.Bluemix_notm}} towards a fully configured VMware instance.
 {: shortdesc}

-This tutorial may incur costs.
-Use the [Cost Estimator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.
-{: tip}

 Welcome to the Deployment Journey for VMware on {{site.data.keyword.Bluemix_notm}}!
 Use the sidebar on the left to navigate between the journey points.
 {: tip}